geosolutions-it/doc-geonode/005_dev_workshop/005_geonode_apis/geoserver_rest/examples/curl.rst

 Adding a PostGIS table
 ----------------------

 In this example a table from the PostGIS database created in the previous example will be added as a featuretypes.

-This example assumes the table has already been created.
+.. warning:: This example assumes the table has already been created and the ``tiger_roads`` Layer deleted in case you have executed the previous steps.

-The following adds the table ``buildings`` as a new feature type:
+The following adds the table ``tiger_roads`` as a new feature type:

 .. note:: Each code block below contains a single command that may be extended over multiple lines.